-The process can be a bit circuitous — it requires you to copy files and change the names of various extensions — but once you get the hang of it, it’s quick and easy.
-Below is our guide on how to make ringtones for an iPhone using iTunes, whether you want to hear a mournful jazz number or the latest hit when people call.
+This is not the most straightforward process in the world — you are going to have to copy files and change the names of various extensions — but follow the steps we’re about to lay out and you’ll see that it is relatively quick and easy.
+Here’s our guide on how to make ringtones for an iPhone using iTunes, whether you want to hear an upbeat pop number, a classical violin, or crunching guitars when people call you.

 Step 1: Open and update iTunes

 Decide on the song you’d like to use for your new iPhone ringtone.
 Keep in mind that iPhone ringtones play continuously in 30-second (or less) loops, so don’t pick something that you’re going to regret later.
 Once you’ve chosen the appropriate song, memorize or jot down the start and stop times for the 30-second portion you want to use.